MaxWenzel/frameworks/README.md

 - [datafaker](https://www.datafaker.net/): generate fake data for your JVM programs within minutes, using our wide range of more than 100 data providers.
 Get started in minutes.
 - [Instancio](https://www.instancio.org/): a Java library for automating data setup in unit tests.
 - [Selenide](https://selenide.org/index.html): a framework for UI-test automation powered by Selenium WebDriver.
+- [WebTau](https://github.com/testingisdocumenting/webtau): a testing API, command line tool and a framework to write unit, integration and end-to-end tests.
+Test across REST-API, WebSocket, GraphQL, Browser, Database, CLI and Business Logic with a consistent set of matchers and concepts.

 ### Integration Tests